The GNL Podcast

 In this episode, Roger and diabetes educator Robin Lucciantonio walk through how they used the open-source Loop app with iPhone VoiceOver, a stepwise rollout (simulator → saline → insulin), and a handcrafted tactile pod-filling station to make AID genuinely autonomous.

-The result wasn’t just better numbers: it was independence, reduced hypoglycaemia, and a blueprint for what “accessibility” should mean in diabetes tech.
+The result was not just better numbers: it was independence, reduced hypoglycaemia, and a blueprint for what accessibility should mean in diabetes technology.

 This Inspiring Stories episode is about the difference between having diabetes technology and being able to use it.
 Roger was diagnosed with type 1 diabetes at age two, long before blood glucose meters were commonplace.
 In his twenties he lost his sight, and for decades managed diabetes through touch, routine, and workarounds.

-When CGM and AID arrived, they brought a new problem: much of the interface and onboarding assumes sight — graphs, sub-menus, unlabeled UI elements, and touchscreen workflows with no tactile landmarks.
+When CGM and AID arrived, they brought a new problem: much of the interface and onboarding assumes sight — graphs, sub-menus, unlabelled UI elements, and touchscreen workflows with no tactile landmarks.

-a custom wooden tactile pod-filling station designed to prevent misalignment and make pod filling reliable by feel.
+You can also see, on YouTube, one of the most practical pieces of accessibility engineering in diabetes care: a custom wooden tactile pod-filling station designed to prevent misalignment and make pod filling reliable by feel alone.

 Who is this episode for?